We Don’t Just Treat Addiction, We Treat People

 We work with you to help you find the tools to return to your family, work, and community.
 Working together, we make sure you have a support system in place to live a healthy and substance-free life.

-For more than 40 years, McLean Hospital’s Center of Excellence in Alcohol, Drugs, and Addiction has been providing comprehensive care for patients struggling with substance misuse.
+For more than 40 years, McLean Hospital’s Division of Alcohol, Drugs, and Addiction has been providing comprehensive care for patients struggling with substance misuse.
 Our clinicians and support staff can help you break the cycle and take control of your life with a range of treatment options proven to help individuals on the path to addiction recovery.

 Treatment is provided under the supervision of Harvard Medical School-affiliated clinicians who are experts in substance use disorders and related psychiatric conditions.